mspass-team/mspass/docs/source/user_manual/memory_management.rst

 emits an output.
 Since in a programming language that is the same thing conceptually as a "function call" map and reduce operators always have a function object as one of the arguments.
-A "map" operator has one main input and one main output (arguments to the function are auxliary data).
+A "map" operator has one main input (arguments to the function are auxliary data) and a single output (the function return).
 Reduce operators have many inputs of a common data type and one output.
 Note, however, the restriction that they are always considered two at a time.
 For most MsPASS operators the inputs and outputs are seismic data objects.
-The only common exception is constructs used to provide inputs to readers such as a MongoDB cursor object to drive the database read method.
+The only common exception is constructs used to provide inputs to readers such as when `read_distributed_data` is used to load ensembles.

 Dask and spark both abstract the job they are asked to handle as a tree structure called a "Directed Acyclic Graph" (DAG).